-The U.S. Air Force Reserve (AFRES) 53rd Weather Reconnaissance Squadron (53WRS) and the National Oceanic & Atmospheric Administration (NOAA) Aircraft Operations Center (AOC) are responsible for flying weather reconnaissance/research missions.
-53WRS aircraft conducting these missions will utilize the call-sign "TEAL," and aircraft from NOAA AOC will utilize the call-sign "NOAA."
+The Air Force Reserve (AFRES) 53rd Weather Reconnaissance Squadron (53WRS) and the National Oceanic & Atmospheric Administration (NOAA) Aircraft Operations Center (AOC) have responsibility for flying winter storm, hurricane, and tropical storm reconnaissance missions.
+When conducting these missions, aircraft from the 53WRS will utilize the call-sign "TEAL," and aircraft from the AOC will utilize the call-sign "NOAA."
 Due to the unique nature of these missions it is necessary to provide a degree of special handling to ensure that sufficient meteorological data is collected.
 The routes flown are dictated by storm movement, not traffic flows.
 The nature of these weather phenomena may result in very little time between the filing of a flight plan and the actual departure.

 a.
-WINTER SEASON MISSIONS.
+WINTER STORM MISSIONS.

-1. Winter season missions are flown in support of the National Winter Season Operations Plan (NWSOP).
-The NWSOP states the 53WRS and NOAA AOC will:
+1. Winter storm missions are flown in support of the National Winter Storm Operations Plan (NWSOP).
+Routes will normally follow published tracks as delineated in the Winter Storm Tracks LOA between CARF and AFRES.